cantonjs/pot-logger/README.md

 ## Daemon

-By default, logger messages will finaly output by calling `console.log` to terminal, but if `daemon` mod enabled, logger messages will write to `*.log` files.
+By default, logger messages will finaly output by calling `console.log` to terminal, but if `daemon` mode enabled, logger messages will write to `*.log` files.

 By default, there are three logs files: